 Learning HTML the programming language of Web Pages: I recommend you buy a used copy of the book Learning HTML in 24 hours by Dick Oliver.
 You can find it on Amazon in "new and used" for a good price.
 You do not need the newest edition.
 Alternatively, the good people at W3 Schools have wonderful educational material for HTML and other computer languages.
 You can access it free using the internet.

 Recommended Software: I recommend you download/buy the following software for your Mac.
 All of it is available at reasonable cost either directly from Apple, or from other reputable software vendors.
 Most suppliers allow you a free trial period before purchase.
-The items listed below are what was used to create my website and they were downloaded from internet links.
+The items listed below are what I used to create my website and they were downloaded from internet links.
 In many cases, you can buy the same products directly from the Apple "App Store" which will provide added security against malware & virus attacks.

 Should I download all of the software at once?
 No!
 Don't do that!

 There are many software tools available that can do any of the jobs listed above.
 If you have something you like, try it!
 The list above is just the combination of tools that I have found powerful, affordable and easy to use.

 What are Script Languages & How do they work?
 HTML, is the language of web pages.
 It is able to create web pages with text, photos and links to other web pages.
 It has little ability to accept user input, save user information to a data base, make "moving images" on the screen etc. If you want to do those kinds of things, a script language (such as Java Script or PHP) is used.
 With Java Script, the entire script is downloaded and executed on the "viewing person's" computer.
 As a result, it can do things pretty fast.
 Because it runs on the "viewer's computer" it is called a "host side script language".